Become poweruser with psql

 Book review #1: Cal Newport - Digital Minimalism

 In summer of 2024 I went to Turkey for summer holidays.
 We were in Alanya and unfortunately (or fortunately) the WiFi was pricey.
-Not only that but given that we were in Asian part of Turkey, it meant that my mobile internet was simply not working.
+Not only that, but given that we were in the Asian part of Turkey, it meant that my mobile internet was simply not working.
 This made my phone regress entirely to... being a phone again.

 Read more ↩︎